mike99mac/minimy-mike99mac/gcode/README.md

 ![](main-panel-sketch.jpg)

-## Download the G-code
+## G-code
 G-code is to a CNC machine what object code is to a computer.
-It tells the machine what to do, and the machine (hopefully) does it.
-This assumes the wood is the exact same size and aligned in the exact same place.

-Because the panel is over 30" (max of my CNC machines), it must be cut twice, rotate 180 degrees between jobs.
+Because the panel is over 30" (max of test CNC machines), it must be cut twice, rotated 180 degrees between jobs.
+The following G-code are used on a CNC machine to cut out all the pieces.
-After is the main panel jobs, it is cut on the tablesaw to create four pieces: the front, the bottom, the back and enclosure divider.

-The following G-code files in this repo are used on a CNC machine to cut out all the pieces.

 | G-code file     | Size   | Description |
 | -----------     | ----   | -----------